pdudrik/project-ideas/README.md

 This item consists of potentionaly upcomming features for project Smart House Solution.
 It has its own section because of complexity of project and for easier readability.

+### Actual data in web application

+Apply web sockets to web and server, and acquire current and actual values measured from sensors (no need to refresh site to get an update).

+### Interactive web

+Add some interactive features to improve UX:

+- order device units within the room by name (asc/desc), activity (active first), etc.
+- create an option to move device from one room to another - logically in system, not physically
+- add signal indicator for each device unit to track current connectivity status - track if device is connected to system or not (online/offline)

+### Blinds controller

+Create new ESP nodes device which will be controlling window blinds - pull up or pull down.

 ### Command groups

 User will have an option to group up specific commands together.
 Those commands will be executed in order.
 The group will be user-defined.